haskell/cabal/doc/nix-local-build.rst

 packages are not cached and not given unique hashes, which makes them suitable for packages which you want to edit and recompile.

-2. A **external package** is any package which is not listed in the ``packages`` field.
+2. An **external package** is any package which is not listed in the ``packages`` field.
 The source code for external packages is usually retrieved from Hackage.